googleprojectzero/ktrw/README.md

 Finally, connect an iOS device using a USB cable and enter DFU mode.
 First checkra1n will boot pongoOS, then `pongo_kext_loader` will insert the KTRW GDB stub kernel extension, and finally XNU will boot.
 The GDB stub will start running about 30 seconds after the kernel starts booting to give the system time to initialize.
+(This delay can be configured during build using the `ACTIVATION_DELAY` make variable.)

 Once the GDB stub runs, it will claim one CPU core for itself and halt the remaining cores.
 It will also hijack the Synopsys USB 2.0 OTG controller from the kernel so that it can communicate with the